-B.All agreements shall be in writing and filed with the electronic document receiving system administrator via the U.S. postal service or by hand delivery.
+B.All agreements shall be filed with the electronic document receiving system administrator.
 The agreement shall include the information and follow the appropriate format specified by the Director on the DEM’s public website.

 C.The identity and authority of each individual submitting an electronic signature agreement shall be verified by the DEM.
 After the DEM has satisfactorily completed the verification, the DEM shall notify the individual electronically, issue a unique electronic signature device to the individual, and request that the individual establish a password to be used in connection with the device.